Open-Cascade-SAS/OCCT/dox/overview/overview.md

 You can add new custom test harness commands to Draw in order to test or demonstrate a new functionality, which you are developing.

-Currently DRAW Test Harness is a single executable called DRAWEXE.
+Currently DRAW Test Harness is a single executable called *DRAWEXE*.

 Commands grouped in toolkits can be loaded at run-time thereby implementing dynamically loaded plug-ins.
 Thus you can work only with the commands that suit your needs adding the commands dynamically without leaving the Test Harness session.

 Declaration of available plug-ins is done through special resource file(s).
-The pload command loads the plug-in in accordance with the specified resource file and activates the commands implemented in the plug-in.
+The *pload* command loads the plug-in in accordance with the specified resource file and activates the commands implemented in the plug-in.

 The whole process of using the plug-in mechanism as well as the instructions for extending Test Harness is described in the @ref occt_user_guides__test_harness.